- Enumerate and explain how predators can exert strong selection on prey.

 - What is S?
 (HINT: Count the number of species in the grid above)

 - What is H’?
-(HINT: Open Excel and calculate the proportion of each species, the natural log of that proportion, then plug in to the H’ equation.
+(HINT: Calculate the proportion of each species and the natural log of that proportion, then plug in to the H’ equation.

 - What if there were 10 of each color instead of the skew shown above?